mxagar/census_model_deployment_fastapi/README.md

 conda activate census
 ```

-Note that the [`requirements.txt`](requirements.txt) file is for deployment, not for local development.
+Note that the [`requirements.txt`](requirements.txt) file contains the minimum necessary packages for deployment, whereas [`conda.yaml`](conda.yaml) is for setting up the local development environment (e.g., jupyter notebooks is included).

 ### Running the Packages Locally